Table of Contents

 4. Loss of land area

 With the increase in sea level, many coastal regions are going underwater.
 Several more areas are highly vulnerable to this problem and stand the risk of getting submerged.
-This would result in the displacement of several hundreds of people.
+This would result in the displacement of several hundred people.

 5. Increased occurrence of droughts

-The occurrence of droughts is increasing in many regions, especially in the hilly areas.
+The occurrence of droughts is increasing in many regions, especially in hilly areas.